thisisarchimedes/Groot/TestList.md

 **Refactor**

-## Rules Engine
+## Rules Engine / Factory

-[] Load rules from AWS AppConfig
+[] Create rule from dummy rule object
-[] Go through all rules
+[] Load rules from rule JSON and iterate on them, invoke each one [] Collect all tx from executed rule and put them in a queue

-[] Rule that needs to transmit tx - add to queue with priority
+- Do dummy rule (that create NewRelic log line) and then do end-to-end deploy with Kubernetes

 **Refactor**